THE ISSARA MODEL

 So what IS worker voice and why is it so important for global supply chains?
 To find out, please read on!

-Issara Institute's impact since its inception in 2014 can best be understood within its behaviour change and systems change-focused theory of change.
-It recognizes that there are only 3 key actors directly involved in the act and process of labour exploitation and human trafficking within global supply chains, and it seeks to directly intervene and disrupt harmful behaviours and systems while empowering positive behaviours and systems.
+Issara Institute's impact since its inception in 2014 can best be understood within its behavior change and systems change-focused theory of change.
+It recognizes that there are only 3 key actors directly involved in the act and process of labour exploitation and human trafficking within global supply chains, and it seeks to directly intervene and disrupt harmful behaviors and systems while empowering positive behaviors and systems.
 The 3 actors are:

-Issara Institute's goal is to eliminate labour exploitation, including forced labour and human trafficking, within global supply chains, starting with those connected to Asia.
+Issara Institute's goal is to eliminate labor exploitation, including forced labor and human trafficking, within global supply chains, starting with those connected to Asia.
 The Institute's objectives in the theory of change relate to the actors listed above:

 Our 6 programs all work toward these 3 objectives in an inter-related manner, engaging with all of these key stakeholder groups in a direct and meaningful way, and - importantly - bringing them together as well, including workers, to drive transparency and more effective action to address the real situations, challenges, and opportunities that exist in Asian supply chains.
 Read more about the importance of multi-stakeholder collaboration here.